GeoBosh/georgisemacs/README.md

 adjust the current input method according to the surrounding context (I usually assign this key to Capslock).

+A blog on R, Emacs and related topics can be found at [My musings](https://geobosh.bitbucket.io/)

 ## Viewing and updating Rd files in Emacs/ESS